pspete/psPAS/README.md

 ----------

 ## Latest Update

+- Updated Repository Structure
+  - All module files now contained under the `psPAS` directory.
+  - Files not needed for module operations remain at the root level.
+  - A directory for Pester tests has been created, and contains initial tests for ensuring module consistency.
+    - Some module files have been updated based on the output of Pester (mainly missing help descriptions for parameters, or functions without examples).
+  - Project now integrated with [Appveyor](https://ci.appveyor.com/project/pspete/pspas).

 - Released new or updated functions for the new functionality in the CyberArk 10.1 API:
   - `Invoke-PASCredChange` (_Updated_)